 What do we mean by Organisational Development?
 (OD)

 Organisational development (OD) is essentially the process used to help improve the overall effectiveness of an organisation to run as well and efficiently as possible.
-Across the Leicester, Leicestershire and Rutland (LLR) health and social care system we do this through enabling the right behaviours within our leaders and employees, by putting the right tools and systems in place to enhance leadership capabilities.
+Across the Leicester, Leicestershire, and Rutland (LLR) health and social care system we do this through enabling the right behaviors within our leaders and employees, by putting the right tools and systems in place to enhance leadership capabilities.

 There’s a good chance you’ve already come across OD without even realising it, by being part of great teams – tweaking local systems to improve their effectiveness, or by resolving process problems you may have come across.